Fargo, North Dakota: Primary and secondary schools

-The Fargo Public Schools system serves most of the city, operating fifteen elementary schools, three middle schools, and four high schools: Fargo North High School, Fargo South High School, Judge Ronald N. Davies High School, and an alternative high school (Dakota High School).
+The Fargo Public Schools system serves most of the city, operating fifteen elementary schools, three middle schools, and four high schools: Fargo North High School, Fargo South High School, Davies High School, and an Dakota High School (an alternative high school).
 The original high school in the city was Central High School.

 The West Fargo Public Schools system serves the southwestern part of the city, in addition to West Fargo itself and the surrounding communities of Horace and Harwood.

 In addition to public schools, a number of private schools also operate in the city.
-The John Paul II Catholic Schools Network operates Holy Spirit Elementary, Nativity Elementary, Sacred Heart Middle School, and Shanley High School.
+The John Paul II Catholic Schools Network operates Holy Spirit Elementary, Nativity Elementary, Trinity Elementary in West Fargo, North Dakota, Sacred Heart Middle School, and Shanley High School.
 Additionally, the Oak Grove Lutheran School and Park Christian School (which is in Moorhead, Minnesota) serve grades Pre-K through 12, while Grace Lutheran School serves grades Pre-K through 8.

 Higher education

 Fargo is home to North Dakota State University (NDSU), which has over 14,500 students.
 NDSU was founded in 1890 as the state land grant university focusing on agriculture, engineering and science, but has since branched out to cover many other fields of study.
 NDSU, along with Minnesota State University Moorhead and Concordia College in Moorhead, form the Tri-College University system of Fargo-Moorhead.
 Students can take classes at any of the three institutions.
 These three colleges also form a vibrant student-youth community of over 25,000.

 NDSCS-Fargo is a campus of North Dakota State College of Science.
 Located in the Skills and Technology Training Center on 19th Avenue North in Fargo, NDSCS-Fargo serves as the home to academic programming and non-credit training.

-Fargo is also home to several private collegiate institutions, including Rasmussen College, a branch location of the University of Mary, and Master's Baptist College operated by Fargo Baptist Church.
+Fargo is also home to several private collegiate institutions, including Rasmussen University, a branch location of the University of Mary, and Master's Baptist College operated by Fargo Baptist Church.
 The University of Jamestown's Doctor of Physical Therapy program is based in Fargo.